RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 #### Problems with the methodology

-The process of working out how !AWViewer blends paths by only feeding it handwritten files does have its problems.
+The process of working out how !AWViewer blends paths by only feeding it handwritten files can be problematic.

-As an example, it was originally thought based on a small number of examples that !AWViewer only inserted additional points into the path with the least number of points.
+For example, it was originally thought that based on a small number of examples that !AWViewer only inserted additional points into the path with the least number of points.
 A chance experiment disproved this statement and forced a re-evaluation of the approach.